 49ers make just enough plays, hold off Seahawks

-Frank Gore ran for 116 yards and the 49ers (5-2) took over sole possession of first place in the NFC West by making just enough plays to win this defense-first game, featuring two teams allowing fewer than 16 points per game.
+Frank Gore ran for 131 yards and the 49ers (5-2) hung tough on defense late in a game featuring two teams allowing fewer than 16 points per game.

 Walker's score was San Francisco's first touchdown in seven quarters after an embarrassing 26-3 loss to the New York Giants on Sunday in a lopsided rematch of the NFC championship game.

 NFC rushing leader Marshawn Lynch finished with 103 yards for Seattle (4-3).

 It's now Harbaugh 3, Pete Carroll 0 since these coaching rivals started facing off in the NFL last year after all those memorable moments in the college game.

 "That was the most physical 30 minutes of football in the second half that I have ever seen our football team play," Harbaugh said.
 "It's a sweet win.
 It was a real football fight, and our guys won it."

 The 49ers improved to 5-0 after regular-season defeats since Harbaugh took over before last season.